AbstractSDK/abstract/development/Publishing.md

 3. `abstract-sdk`
 4. All contracts in `./contracts`

-Now you should proceed with deploying the contracts to the different chains, that data is used when publishing the abstract-interface.
+Now you should proceed with deploying the contracts to the different chains.
+The resulting data (addresses, code-ids) is used when publishing the abstract-interface.
 5. `abstract-interface`
 6. `abstract-adapter`, `abstract-app` and `abstract-ibc-host`